-And I’ve also wondered, do I even need to use shampoo?
-And, will skin cream really keep wrinkles away?
+I’ve also wondered, do I even need to use shampoo?
+Will skin cream really keep wrinkles away?
 And, will making my own cosmetics save money?

 When Mar Gomez’ The Best Natural Homemade Skin and Hair Care Products came across my desk I was all in.
 Have I ever made my own skin and/or hair care products before?
 No. Did I know what any of the ingredients were?
 I have a passing familiarity with essential oils.
 Did I know where to purchase these ingredients?
 No, but I have a sister-in-law who does!